openwisp/ansible-openwisp2/README.md

     openwisp2_celery_broker_url: redis://127.0.0.1:6379/3
     openwisp2_celery_worker_prefetch_multiplier: 1
     openwisp2_celery_task_acks_late: True
+    # maximum number of retries by celery before giving up when broker is unreachable
+    openwisp2_celery_broker_max_tries: 10
     # whether to activate the django logging configuration in celery
     # if set to True, will log all the celery events in the same log stream used by django
     # which will cause log lines to be written to "{{ openwisp2_path }}/log/openwisp2.log"